 It is difficult to formulate natural images.
 In the image restoration method based on Bayes estimation, the original images are assumed to be generated from some probability distribution \cite{GemanGeman1984,NishimoriWong1999,KTanaka2002JPA}.
 In this paper, we assume that the original images consist of $N$ pixels and that the pixels are binary \cite{GemanGeman1984,NishimoriWong1999,KTanaka2002JPA}.
 Moreover, we consider the infinite range model \cite{Nishimori2001} and the 2D Ising model as image generating models.
 The prior probability of the infinite range model is given by

 where parameter $\alpha_0$ represents the smoothness of an image and the summation $\sum_{\mu<\nu}$ runs over all pairs of different indexes $\mu,\nu$.
 Figure~\ref{fig:IRMSample} shows some images generated by the infinite range model with $\alpha_0=1.0, 1.5$, and $2.0$.
+Although sites in the infinite range model are not intrinsically lined up, we arrange these sites on the two-dimensional lattice like $256\times256$ pixel images.
 In the case of (a), the image looks like high-frequency snow noise, while with the larger $\alpha_0$ in (c), smooth images appear.